FINTLabs/dcat-sheets/README.md

 # dkat-sheets

-Web servlet for supplying DKAT resources to https://fellesdatakatalog.brreg.no/ based on information from a Google Sheet.
+Web servlet for supplying [DCAT-AP-NO](https://doc.difi.no/dcat-ap-no/) resources to https://fellesdatakatalog.brreg.no/ based on information from a Google Sheet.

 ## Getting started